ChenXie-astro/jwstIFURDI/README.md

 Information
 -----------

-jwstIFURDI was designed to perform high-contrast imaging for [JWST/NIRSpec IFU](https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph#gsc.tab=0) observations to extract disk reflectance spectrum.
+jwstIFURDI was designed to perform high-contrast imaging for the [JWST/NIRSpec IFU](https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph#gsc.tab=0) observations to extract disk reflectance spectrum.

 Point spread function (PSF) subtraction is essential to detect faint planets and circumstellar disks because the NIRSpec IFU does not have a coronagraph to suppress the light from the host star.
 We performed PSF subtraction from every spectral channel using reference-star differential imaging (RDI) to remove the stellar PSF in the spatial direction.
 To perform RDI, the NIRSpec IFU observations require two targets, a science star and a reference star to provide the empirical PSF (i.e., PSF calibrator).

 If you find a bug or want to suggest improvements, please [create a ticket](https://github.com/ChenXie-astro/jwstIFURDI/issues).